easybuilders/easybuild-tutorial/docs/2021-isc21/jsc.md

 powerful supercomputer in Europe.

 [JURECA](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JURECA/Configuration/Configuration_node.html)
-is the precursor system to JUWELS with 1.8 (CPU) + 0.44 (GPU) + 5 (KNL) Petaflop per second peak performance.
-It is due to be decommissioned at the end of November 2020.
-The technical details about the successor system, the JURECA DC (data centric) module, will be announced soon.
+is the precursor system to JUWELS and currently has 2 modules: the JURECA DC Module with 3.54 (CPU, AMD EPYC) + 14.98 (GPU, NVIDIA A100) Petaflop per second peak performance, and the JURECA Booster Module with 5 (KNL) Petaflop per second peak performance.

 [JUSUF](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JUSUF/Configuration/Configuration_node.html)
 combines an HPC cluster and a cloud platform in a single system with homogeneous